Aircloak/aircloak/ci/user_guide.md

 3. mount cached files and folders to the container
 4. perform the proper action, depending on the first argument

 In steps 2 and 3 we're mounting some files to the container.
-The difference is that in step 2 we're mounting source files, while in step 3 we're mounting cached files (which reside in the `tmp` folder under the root folder).
+The difference is that in step 2 we're mounting source files, while in step 3 we're mounting cached files (which reside in the `aircloak/tmp` folder).
 Typically, in step 2 you should mount the required input source files, while in step 3 you should mount things which should be cached (e.g. deps and _build folders).

 In step 4 you need to analyze the first argument and perform the corresponding action.
 In most cases, this can be delegated to the generic `default_handle` function (which is defined in `docker/ci_helper.sh`).